Teatower

 Brewing Instructions

-- Dosage: 1 heaped teaspoon (approx. 2.5 g) per 25 cl
+- Dosage: 1 heaped teaspoon (approx. 2.5g) per 250ml

-- Caffeine: Contains caffeine (high)
+- Caffeine: Caffeinated (high)

-- Perfect moment: Morning or tea time
+- Best enjoyed: Morning or tea time

 Très bon Earl Grey.
 Je recommande pour le matin.